-- Don’t use it outdoors or in an environment with extreme temperatures or humidity
+- Don’t use it outdoors or in an environment with extreme temperatures or humidity.

-- Don’t use near corrosive chemicals
+- Don’t use near corrosive chemicals.

 - Don’t use it with additional Base Stations.
 Only one Base Station can be used at each address.

-- Avoid hiding it in a location where the siren won’t be heard if triggered, such as an attic or basement
+- Avoid hiding it in a location where the siren won’t be heard if triggered, such as an attic or basement.

 How does battery backup work?

-How does cellular backup work?
+How does Alarm Cellular Backup work?